jrunestone/beerd/README.md

     Feature branches deploy to branch environment in development mode Pull requests into master deploy to deploy-preview in production mode

+SYNC BEERS FROM UNTAPPD INTO FAUNA
+    In the live environment go to `/.netlify/functions/auth` to authorize the Untappd app and get an access token Take the access token and put it in an environment variable called `UNTAPPD_ACCESS_TOKEN` to be able to run the sync script
+    Go to `/.netlify/functions/sync` to start a beer sync job ??
+This job is called [every night] by an external scheduling service (Zapier)

 ENV VARIABLES
     FAUNADB_SERVER_SECRET
     FAUNADB_SERVER_SECRET_development
+    UNTAPPD_CLIENT_ID
+    UNTAPPD_CLIENT_SECRET
+    UNTAPPD_ACCESS_TOKEN_development

 PURPOSE
     An app to review my checked in beers on untappd